akash-akya/openapi-diff/README.md

 ### Supported
 - Specs in the local filesystem or as URLs
+- Detects editions to the `swagger` / `openapi` object.
-- Editions to the Info object and ^x- properties at the top level of the spec.
+- Detects editions to the `info` object and `^x- properties` at the top level of the spec.

 ### Beta support
-- Additions and deletions to the Info object and ^x- properties at the top level of the spec.
+- Additions and deletions to the `info` object and `^x- properties` at the top level of the spec.

 ### Not supported
 - Any other additions, editions or deletions to the spec.